lhogie/idawi/README.md

 // we obtain a bridge to the remotely running operation var rop = o.exec(to, true, null);
 ```
+Operation execution is always __asynchronous___.

 ### Obtaining result
 One strength of *Idawi* lies in it result collection algorithm.
-This algorithm perform __synchronous__ collection of result, from the return input queue of the remotely running operation.
+This algorithm performs __synchronous__ collection of messages, from the return input queue of the remotely running operation.

 In its most general form:
 Waits 1s for incoming results.
 Print them as they come.